ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 (IPv6) addresses.
 Once it knows the IP addresses for the domain, the browser then uses them to fetch the requested webpage.
 Conceptually, the browser tries the IP addresses in sequence until it finds one that works.
-If no returned IP address work, the request fails.
+If no returned IP address works, the request fails.
-Therefore, domain name lookups are key to browsing and, incidentally, are also key to websites censorship and surveillance.
+Therefore, domain name lookups are key to browsing and, incidentally, are also key to website censorship and surveillance.

 Historically, browsers and tools have always performed DNS resolution using an unencrypted protocol using UDP on port `53`.
 Because such